freeCodeCamp/guide/src/pages/articles/miscellaneous/searching-for-existing-issues-in-github/index.md

 ---
-title: Searching for Existing Issues In Github
+title: Searching for Existing Issues in Github
 ---
 If you still see problems after <a>Getting Help on Gitter</a>, you will want to try to see if anyone else has posted about a similar problem.